just-the-docs/just-the-docs/developers/CODING_STANDARDS.md

   - Do not leave actual code commented out unless you have a good reason.
 If you do have one, document that reason as a comment as well.
+  - See this excellent guide from Stack Overflow's team: https://stackoverflow.blog/2021/07/05/best-practices-for-writing-code-comments/

 ## Minimize Code